BartoszSeno/ClickerZero/README.md

 - :white_check_mark: Hotel sleeping function (cdr (sleeping restores all hp))
 - :white_check_mark: A pond where you can catch fish and :arrows_clockwise: sell them or :x: eat them (hp regen)
 - :white_check_mark: :arrows_clockwise: Added Vendor cat (appears in many places) where you can sell fish
-- :x: Adding an inn where you can eat (for gets buffs)
+- :white_check_mark: Adding an inn :x: where you can eat (for gets buffs)
 - :x: Mini game where you can bet money (in inn)
 - :x: Buying your own apartment
 - :x: The ability to upgrade it and decorate the apartment, sleeping and cooking in it
-- :x: Add a park with mini games and free sleeping (regenerates less hp)
+- :white_check_mark: Add a park with mini games :x: and free sleeping (regenerates less hp)
 - :x: add character walking features
 - :x: Adding animation to the whole game
 - ### Dungeon